Mental health problems are as common among students as they are in the general population.

 Talk to someone

-Telling someone how you feel, whether it's a friend, counsellor or doctor, may bring an immediate sense of relief.
+It's important to tell someone how you feel, whether it's a friend, counsellor or doctor.
+It may bring an immediate sense of relief.

 University counselling services